Western Australian radioactive capsule incident: The capsule

-The capsule is 6 × 8 mm in size and is used as part of a nucleonic level sensor in the crushing circuit in iron ore mining.
+The capsule is 6 × 8 mm in size, and is used as part of a nucleonic level sensor in the crushing circuit in iron ore mining.
 The capsule contains 19 gigabecquerel of caesium-137 as a ceramic source.
 The amount of radiation emitted by the capsule could induce burns and radiation sickness and is potentially deadly to humans.

 Timeline

 On 10 January 2023, the capsule was packed in order for repair works to be carried out in Perth.

 Between 11 and 14 January, the capsule left Rio Tinto's Gudai-Darri mine for transport.
-The package containing the capsule arrived in Perth on 16 January and was unloaded and placed into secure storage.
-The package was unpacked for inspection on 25 January, with one of four mounting bolts and all screws on the gauge missing, and the capsule itself also missing.
+The package that was supposed to contain the capsule arrived in Perth on 16 January and was unloaded and placed into secure storage.
+The package was unpacked for inspection on 25 January; the inspection found that one of four mounting bolts and all screws on the gauge were missing, and the capsule itself was also missing.
 Authorities surmised that the bolt had worked loose because of vibrations during the 1,400 km journey, and then the capsule had fallen through the bolt hole.

 On the evening of 25 January, the Department of Fire and Emergency Services (DFES) was notified of the missing capsule by the Western Australia Police Force.